NarendarVakiti/bookstore-api/README.md

-This springboot application for implementing rest services
+###### **BookStore-API:**

+This application is about store books details along with author details and address details.
+It is only for implementing Rest API's

+1. Added EurekaClient to this application
+2. Added to Zuul Proxy Server
+3. Used Java 8 Features

-**BookStore-API URL's**
+**Few of BookStore-API URL's**

 * http://localhost:8083/getbookdetails
 * http://localhost:8083/getauthordetails